Frequently Asked Questions

 mCRPC, metastatic castration-resistant prostate cancer.

-AFFIRM was a multinational, randomized, double-blind, placebo-controlled phase 3 trial of XTANDI + LHRH therapy* (n = 800) vs placebo + LHRH therapy* (n = 399) in 1199 mCRPC patients who had received prior docetaxel-based chemotherapy.1,8
+AFFIRM was a multinational, randomized, double-blind, placebo-controlled phase 3 trial of XTANDI + GnRH therapy* (n = 800) vs placebo + GnRH therapy* (n = 399) in 1199 mCRPC patients who had received prior docetaxel-based chemotherapy.1,11

 *Or after bilateral orchiectomy.1

-CI, confidence interval; HR, hazard ratio; LHRH, luteinizing hormone-releasing hormone; mCRPC, metastatic castration-resistant prostate cancer; NR, not reached.
+CI, confidence interval; GnRH, gonadotropin-releasing hormone; HR, hazard ratio; mCRPC, metastatic castration-resistant prostate cancer; NR, not reached.

 *Or after bilateral orchiectomy.1